+Due to data limitations we are unable to draw any conclusions about the impact of increasing online participation on class 4 gambling.
 Up-to-date data relating to gaming machine numbers and associated expenditure, along with the number of problem gamblers seeking help both nationwide and in the District is readily available.
 At the time this social impact assessment was compiled, the most recent Census data available was from the 2018 Census.
-Additional information will be included in this social impact assessment as information from stakeholders is likely to be provided during pre-engagement and the consultation period, including funds provided to the district from gaming societies.

-&lt;sup>7 Gambling Act (2003)
+Gambling Act (2003)

-DIA, (2015) Fact sheet six
+&lt;sup>8 DIA, (2015) Fact sheet six